modelica/fmi-standard.org/_posts/news/2017-05-15-FMI-User-Meeting.markdown

 categories: news
 ---

-You are invited to join us for the next FMI User Meeting in Prague at the Modelica Conference, Mai 15, 2017.
+You are invited to join us for the next FMI User Meeting in Prague at the Modelica Conference, May 15, 2017.